 Your swimsuit and the planet will honestly thank you if it never sees the inside of a washing machine!
 Hand washing in cold water is your go-to when washing & caring for your swimwear.
 It’s not only better for the environment, it’s the gentlest way to guarantee your swimsuit will retain its colour, brightness, shape and longevity.

 After first rinsing your swimwear in cold water, use a small amount of pure, natural soap.
-Preferably one designed specially for swimwear or active wear like Bikini Savvy.
+Preferably one designed specially for swimwear or active wear like Swim Savvy.
 This will properly clean and refresh your swimwear, remove sunscreen, sweat, body oils, fake tans, rid it of chlorine and fight odours in a way that water alone can’t.
-Avoid standard laundry detergents, they are far too harsh on swimwear/spandex fabric (and the environment) as they often contain bleach, synthetic fragrance & other harsh chemicals which will cause your swimwear to fade and weaken the fibres.
+Avoid regular laundry detergents, they are far too harsh on swimwear/spandex fabric (and the environment) as they often contain bleach, synthetic fragrance & other harsh chemicals which will cause your swimwear to fade and weaken the fibres.
+They will also do nothing to help combat that bacteria that often manifests in moist fabrics.

 Water alone can’t fight bacteria and mould or effectively support swimwear hygiene.
 Much like your ‘undies’, you wouldn’t just wash them in water and consider them properly clean.
 Swimwear, especially any swimwear 'bottoms', need to be properly washed to combat bacteria and ensure comfort.
-Bikini Savvy is not only a gentle pure soap it’s also infused with natural active antimicrobials for wellbeing.
+Swim Savvy is not only a gentle pure soap it’s also antibacterial and infused with natural active antimicrobials for wellbeing.

 5/ Air dry